 Join Us / Volunteering

-We are very proud at HKWR to be one of the few narrow-gauge railways operating within the M25 that is open every Sunday from March to November.
+We are very proud at HKWR to be one of the few narrow-gauge railways operating within the M25 that is open every Sunday (and some Saturdays).
 We’re even more proud of our volunteers who manage and operate the railway for the benefit of families and the local community, as well as carrying out work on the restoration of our heritage railway.